 Everybody in the UK knows that rainfall is an issue, especially during the storm seasons in the summer.
-If your roof has a major leak during this time, the damp and dark environment in your attic will be the perfect place for mould to grow.
-Aside from producing a rather musty smell, the mould will slowly eat away at the wooden structures in your home.
+If your roof has a major leak during this time, the damp and dark environment in your attic will be the perfect place for mold to grow.
+Aside from producing a rather musty smell, the mold will slowly eat away at the wooden structures in your home.
 Ultimately, the entire roof structure may collapse if you fail to address it.

 Ice dams are terms used to describe small pools of water that have been frozen inside the roof.
 This phenomenon typically occurs near the edges of the roof where the water is discarded.
 If the roof tiles are slightly bent upward, the water won’t be able to flow down properly.
 When the temperature drops and the water becomes frozen, it will form a dam that pushes the water upward.
 This excess moisture can seep into the shingles.